Install the Anbox Cloud Appliance on your local machine

 anbox-cloud-appliance dashboard register <your Ubuntu SSO email address>

 Your Anbox Cloud Appliance is now fully set up and ready to be used!
-Next, you should check out the Getting started with Anbox Cloud tutorial to familiarise yourself with how to use Anbox Cloud.
+Next, you should check out the Get started with Anbox Cloud (web dashboard) or the Get started with Anbox Cloud (CLI) tutorial to familiarise yourself with how to use Anbox Cloud.

 You can find more information about how to use the appliance in the documentation.
 The appliance installation is nearly identical to installing via Juju, so all the commands and examples not relating directly to Juju will apply.